Directional Privacy for Deep Learning: Experimental Setup

 \section{Experimental Setup}

-Most works evaluating DP in deep learning report performance on some task (typically, classification accuracy) for utility, but for the level of privacy, they report only on the value of $\epsilon$ (and $\delta$ if relevant).
-As we note in \S\ref{sec:dp-comparison}, it is not possible to compare epsilons across standard DP and \dpriv.
-We therefore take an empirical approach to calibrating the respective epsilons, $\epsilon_G$ and $\epsilon_V$.

-It is well known that defining an operational interpretation of $\epsilon$ is a challenge, with the meaning of $\epsilon$ being contextually dependent \citep{lee-clifton:2011,dwork-etal:2019}.
-We therefore choose a framework that directly relates to the approach taken by DP-SGD and our \DirDP, which obfuscates gradients: we compare their success against gradient-based reconstruction attacks \citep{zhu-etal:2019:NeurIPS,geiping-etal:2020:NeurIPS}.
-In these attacks, the goal is to reconstruct images solely from their gradients.
-Obfuscating gradients successfully should to some extent then prevent this reconstruction. (\citet{zhu-etal:2019:NeurIPS} do this in proposing several non-DP defences against their own attack.)

-For utility, as is typically done, we compare the accuracy of different neural networks in the task of classification when they are trained with DP guarantees against the baseline without privacy guarantees.
-For privacy assessment, we evaluate how each type of noise defends against reconstruction attacks.
+We compare the accuracy of different neural networks when they are trained with DP against baselines without privacy guarantees, as by \citet{abadi-etal:2016:CCS, li-etal:2022:ICLR}.
+We take an empirical approach to calibrating the respective $\epsilon_G$ and $\epsilon_V$: we measure how \DirDP prevents MIA-R and gradient-based reconstruction attacks at equivalent levels of utility.